cs-4241-2024/a2-shortstack/README.md

 ## Technical Achievements
 - **Tech Achievement 1**:
-- Using a combination of coumication through server.js and main.js.
+- Using a combination of communication through server.js and main.js.
 I have the table updating when adding and deleting and when the page is loading.
 I made a function displayer which is called quite often in main.js.
 - You can modify exsisting data by entering the row and column and new entry it should be.
 I made a function in main.js called "change" to achieve this
 ### Design/Evaluation Achievements
 - **Design Achievement 1**: